plopjs/plop/README.md

 Because creating a new controller shouldn't mean copying another controller and stripping it of everything that is unique to it.

 ## Why Not Yeoman?
 Yeoman is great and it does a fantastic job of scaffolding out an initial codebase for you.
 However, the initial codebase is just the beginning.
 I believe the true benefit to generators is not realized by saving a developer 40 hours in the beginning, but by saving a team days of work over the life of the project.
 Yes, yeoman has sub generators that do a similar job.
 However, if you're like me, you will continually tweak structure and code throughout the project till the sub generators that came built into your yeoman seed are no longer valid.
 These structures change as requirements change and code is refactored.
-So that got me thinking... you know, what I really want is for these generatorsto be part of the codebase.
+So that got me thinking... you know, what I really want is for these generators to be part of the codebase.
 Plop does that for you.